-A Non-Compete Agreement is a document that protects a business from having their information exploited by an individual who seeks to gain competitive advantage.
 This document is designed to prevent a situation in which someone with access to your business’ private information and practices, uses this to start their own competing business in the same industry or for another person's benefit.
-This type of agreement is commonly used in industries that are highly competitive in nature.
 For example, product design, technology and sales are industries that are hyper competitive and businesses within them require substantial protection to ensure they stay ahead of their competitors.

-A Non-Compete Agreement can be entered into in a number of different situations.
+A Non-Compete Agreement requires the agreement of the the other party, and so is normally entered into in situations where your business has some negotiating power with the other party.
 The most common circumstance is when a new employee is being hired and a non-compete is presented as a condition of employment.
 Other instances where this document may be applicable include when business partners terminate their relationship, when a business is being sold to new owners and when a contractor’s services are no longer required.

-It is important to understand that if you are using this document for an employee, you cannot unreasonably impose a restriction that has the effect of obstructing them from earning a living.
-Therefore, if you intend to restrict an employee, you must have a legitimate business interest to protect.
-For example, the protection of confidential information, customer connections or stable workforce.
-Otherwise, your restraint may be regarded as unreasonable if you only seek to prevent an employee from working with a competitor.
+If you are using this document for an employee, you cannot unreasonably impose a restriction that has the effect of obstructing them from earning a living.
+You must have a legitimate business interest to protect, such as the protection of confidential information, customer connections or stable workforce.
+Otherwise, your restraint may be regarded as unreasonable and become unenforceable.

 Use this Non-Compete Agreement If: